-Keep in mind that goals are not meant to be rigid and can change.
-People are often reluctant to adjust goals because they see that as a failure.
+Keep in mind that goals aren't meant to be rigid and can change.
+People are often reluctant to adjust goals because they perceive that as a failure.
+Being flexible will help you leave room for personal growth and capitalize on new opportunities you will discover.